Time AuditOperator playbook

 • 12 hours/week × $40/hour × 50 weeks = $24,000 per year

 This is just the time.
-The bigger cost is the of the operator not doing higher-value work — talking to customers, refining the menu, evaluating new suppliers, training staff.
+The bigger cost is the opportunity cost of the operator not doing higher-value work — talking to customers, refining the menu, evaluating new suppliers, training staff.
 Every hour spent retyping a supplier's email is an hour not spent on the things that actually grow revenue.

 Where each hour goes after switching